agagutowska/Pantry/README.md

 - **User Authentication**: Secure access with user account and password using Spring Security.
 - **Database Storage**: Utilizes MySQL database and Hibernate for data persistence.
 - **User-Friendly Interface**: Web-based interface using Thymeleaf templates for easy interaction.
+- **Validation and Unit Tests**: Verify the correctness of the entered data.

 ## Technologies Used